PM says ‘nothing off the table’ when it comes to sending fighter jets to Ukraine

 The Prime Minister said some UK aircraft had been “done through joint treaty with multiple other countries”, adding: “We have other allies involved in the provision of those bits of equipment.”

-Mr Zelensky said he would be travelling to other European capitals to hold further talks about supplying his air force.
+Mr Zelensky, who travelled to Paris to meet French President Emmanuel Macron after the press conference, said he would be speaking to other European leaders about the issue of supplying his air force.

 Without jets, there was a risk of “stagnation” in the conflict with Russia, he warned.